loicmagnien/superlake/README.md

 - **Partial graph execution:** Orchestrate only a subset of the full pipeline graph by specifying targets and direction.
 - **Cascading skips:** If a pipeline is skipped due to all upstreams failing/skipped, its downstreams will also be skipped in cascade.
 - **Parallel execution:** Optionally run pipeline groups in parallel threads for faster orchestration.
+- **Loop Execution**: Can run pipelines in loops with configurable intervals and duration limits.

 ### Configuration